eturea/Receipts-for-YNAB-site/index.md

 **Q: Categories aren't being suggested—why?**
 A: Make sure:
-- You're connected to YNAB and have selected a budget
+- You're connected to YNAB and have selected a plan
-- Your budget has active categories
+- Your plan has active categories
 - You have an internet connection (categories are fetched from YNAB)
 - Category caching is working (check Settings)